jihaniqua/do-something-app/README.md

 # Do Something Web App

 Do Something allows users to generate activites, submit their own activity suggestions and display all suggested activities.
-I used [https://boredapi.com]Bored API and arrays for the data.
+I used <a href="https://boredapi.com/">Board API</a> and arrays for the data.
 This is Assignment 2 for COMP 2112 - Adv Client-Side JavaScript.

 ## Assignment goals